 Talking about the conflict even after it’s over, and sharing what you've learned about yourselves and each other through it.

-A learning of my own: I had a realization about my conflict with my partner that was really helpful for me that has changed the way I think about disagreement.
-I realized that the primary hurt I experience with my partner is that I miss them and want them to come back to me, but I can’t find the path there.
-So, I struggle with them and my own triggers trying to bring them back, often not in the most helpful ways (because we often fight from our wounds by default).
+A learning of my own: I had a realization about my conflict with a former partner that was really helpful for me that has changed the way I think about disagreement.
+I realized that the primary hurt I experience with my partner is that I missed them and wanted them to come back to me, but I couldn't find the path there.
+So, I struggled with them and my own triggers trying to bring them back, often not in the most helpful ways (because we often fight from our wounds by default).
 I recognized the pure relief I felt when we finally found ourselves on the same plane again was a signal that all I truly wanted was for us to be close.
 That's what made me feel peaceful.

 In relationships of all kinds, rejection tends to be our greatest fear.
 We may try desperately to avoid it, even if it means putting up our own walls.
 When our trust in those we love is greater than our fear of being hurt by them, when we can soften into that belief, we may find that we are, indeed, safe and accepted.